Updated: 2 days ago

-If you make less than $69,000/year (and are not self-employed), you have tons of free tax filing options online.
+If you make less than $73,000/year (as of 2023 for 2022 tax year) and are not self-employed, you have tons of free tax filing options online.
 This awesome site published by the IRS details your options and the requirements: https://apps.irs.gov/app/freeFile/.
 Most of these options will walk you through your taxes easily and quickly, helping you pay the least taxes you can.
-If you make under $69k, you should NEVER pay to complete your taxes (federal or state)!
+If you make under that limit, you should NEVER pay to complete your taxes (federal or state)!
 Big tax companies often get away with charging you if you use a wrong/generic link instead of their free link, so click carefully.
 It's best to go through the IRS site.
 They even have a little survey to tell you what your free options are, based on age and income.

 Option 2: Pay to file using tax software like H&R Block or TurboTax.